-Independent Advice and Support Volunteers
+Information Advice and Support Volunteers

 IAS Volunteers have a varied role giving information, advice and support.
 Some IAS Volunteers support our SENDIASS Helpline.
 This will suit you if you want to commit to a fixed day and time each week.
 You will work alongside a helpline advisor to help us respond more quickly to messages and callers.
 Other IAS volunteers give one to one help to parents (and sometimes to young people) as they try to sort out services and support.
 Often this will be attending a meeting with them to help them get their views across more confidently.
 Or visiting them to help them understand letters and reports or write their views down clearly.
 This is a role for people who are quite flexible in their availability and are not put off by a bit of complex information.

 If this all sounds rather ‘expert’ we promise the training will equip you with the knowledge you need.
 We run the IAS training once a year but Helpline volunteers can start at other times as the training is more individual.
 Find out more about SENDIASS.